-DURING the past week Sisters Waller, Dobson, Davies, Fox, and Davidson, have arrived home safely from Greece, all in the best of spirits, and looking wonderfully well.
-They have brought with them charming photographs of the Crown Prince and Crown Princess of Greece, and views and groups of the Crown Princess, Dr. Cambanis, the Sisters and patients, taken in the beautiful salle à manger, used temporarily as a ward for the wounded, at the Ecole Militaire in Athens.
+During the past week Sisters Waller, Dobson, Davies, Fox, and Davidson, have arrived home safely from Greece, all in the best of spirits, and looking wonderfully well.
+They have brought with them charming photographs of the Grown Princes and Grown Princes of of the Crown Prince and Crown Princess of Greece, and views and groups of the Crown Princess, Dr. Cambanis, the Sisters and patients, taken in the beautiful salle à manger, used temporarily as a ward for the wounded, at the Ecole Militaire in Athens.
 Before leaving they were warmly thanked by the Crown Princess and Dr. Cambanis for the efficient manner in which they had performed their duties.